MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsMeetingBrandingPolicy.md

 ## DESCRIPTION
 The Set-CsTeamsMeetingBrandingPolicy cmdlet allows administrators to update existing meeting branding policies.
 However, it cannot be used to upload the images.
-If you want to upload the images, please use Teams Admin Center.
+If you want to upload the images, you should use Teams Admin Center.

 ## EXAMPLES